-Field trips are considered an extension of the day and the code of conduct and anti-bullying policy will apply.
-All disciplinary rules pertaining to students equally apply to students during field trips.
+Field trips are considered an extension of the school day and the code of conduct and antibullying policy will apply.
+All disciplinary rules pertaining to students equally apply to students during school field trips.
 Students who engage in poor behavior on field trips may be required to be escorted by a parent/guardian for future field trips or may lose the privilege of attending field trips.
-Individual teachers in consultation with the Principal reserve the right to restrict or deny student participation on any field trip due to, but not limited to, poor academic performance, violation of the code of conduct or poor behavior, or violation of policy.
+Individual teachers in consultation with the Principal reserve the right to restrict or deny student participation on any field trip due to, but not limited to, poor academic performance, violation of the code of conduct or poor behavior, or violation of school policy.

 All medications given on field trips must comply with the Administering Medication policy.
 For a student with prescription medication and/or medical necessary related treatments, a trained individual needs to be present on a field trip.
-This can include a parent/guardian, a designated family member to ensure care in the case of an emergency, or the nurse if the nurse is attending the field trip.
-Given the needs of the School, the School cannot guarantee that the nurse will attend the trip.
-If a trained individual of the School cannot attend the field trip, it is the responsibility of the parent/guardian to provide a trained individual to accompany the student on the field trip.
+This can include a parent/guardian, a designated family member to ensure care in the case of an emergency, or the school nurse if the nurse is attending the field trip.
+Given the needs of the Parish School, the Parish School cannot guarantee that the nurse will attend the trip.
+If a trained individual of the Parish School cannot attend the field trip, it is the responsibility of the parent/guardian to provide a trained individual to accompany the student on the field trip.
 Any adult accompanying the student must complete Virtus training and background checks prior to accompanying the student.

-The School reserves the right to cancel sponsored field trips at any time and for any reason, including inclement weather and safety risks.
+The Parish School reserves the right to cancel school-sponsored field trips at any time and for any reason, including inclement weather and safety risks.

-O. Care of Property
+N. Care of School Property

-Students will be held responsible for the proper care of all books, supplies, devices, accessories or equipment furnished to them by the School.
-Students who damage, lose, or deface School property shall be required to pay for the damage or loss.
+Students will be held responsible for the proper care of all books, supplies, devices, accessories or equipment furnished to them by the Parish School.
+Students who damage, lose, or deface Parish School property shall be required to pay for the damage or loss.

-Desks, lockers, and any other area on School property where students store items are School property and subject to searches by authorities to protect the safety of all.
+Desks, lockers, and any other area on Parish School property where students store items are Parish School property and subject to searches by school authorities to protect the safety of all.

-P. Books and Supplies
+O. Books and Supplies